laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 Application-specific deterministic encoding rules can make it difficult to use existing generic encoders and may therefore diminish the value of using a standard representation format.
-However, applications can also define transformations of their input into a more limited data model that reduces the cases the Deterministic Encoding rules have to implement.
-This allows either
+However, applications can also define transformations of their data into a more limited data model that reduces the cases the Deterministic Encoding rules have to implement.
+This allows both the following implementation choices:

 * the use of generic encoders with standard Deterministic Encoding rule implementations after some application processing, or